MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

             - Subpattern: Section-Related Links

 > [!NOTE]
-> Starting in version 10.0.25:
+> Starting in version 10.0.25, the following changes are introduced:
-> -  The panorama component has been replaced with FastTabs to facilitate the transition of workspaces to be vertically scrolling in orientation.
-> -  An Operational workpace w/Tabs pattern is available for workspaces that need multiple standard tabs of content, including Power BI reports.
 >
+> - The panorama component has been replaced with FastTabs to facilitate the transition of workspaces to a more vertical orientation.
+> - An **Operational workspace w/Tabs** pattern is available for workspaces that require multiple standard tabs of content, including Power BI reports.

 #### Form Part Section List

-This pattern is used for **Form Part** forms containing a list.
-These lists are referenced within the Section Tabbed List TabPage in the Operational Workspace pattern.
-Any remaining uses of the deprecated **Hub Part Grid** pattern should migrate to the **Form Part Section List** pattern.
+This pattern is used for **Form Part** forms that contain a list.
+These lists are referenced within the Section Tabbed List (TabPage) in the **Operational workspace** pattern.
+Any remaining uses of the deprecated **Hub Part Grid** pattern should be migrated to the **Form Part Section List** pattern.

 - Design
     - Header Group (Group) \[0..1\]